Updated: Aug 1, 2021

 陳龍生 (Prof. Chan, Lung Sang; Deputy Director & College Principal, HKU SPACE)

-陳文剛 (Rensen Chan Man-Kong; a theater worker)
+陳文剛 (Rensen Chan Man-Kong; a theatre worker)

 陳茂峰 (expert of investment and financial management)